 You shouldn’t worry about the orthodontic wax.
 It is recommended by orthodontists when appliances like braces have been damaged during your treatment and are loose in your mouth due to pressures and broken parts of these tools.
 Wax is not a drug that you ingest and you just apply that where braces rubbing is causing you pain.

-You may panic when suddenly swallow the wax.
-Frist, try not to put large amounts for application and second don’t worry if you ingest some parts of the wax.
-Swallowing of the wax especially natural-based waxes is not dangerous and it is non-toxic.
+You may panic when suddenly swallowing the wax.
+First, try not to put large amounts for application and second don’t worry if you ingest some parts of the wax.
+Swallowing the wax, especially natural-based wax is not dangerous and it is non-toxic.

 How do you apply orthodontic wax?

-First locate the exact location that you feel discomfort and irritation to your soft tissues in or around your mouth.
+First, locate the exact location where you feel discomfort and irritation to your soft tissues in or around your mouth.
 Dry the area with a piece of clean cloth.
-Apply the wax between the braces’ wires, brackets or any other metals that have come loose or rough parts of the orthodontic appliance, where you feel the pain.
+Apply the wax between the braces’ wires, brackets, or any other metals that have come loose or rough parts of the orthodontic appliance, where you feel the pain.

-Orthodontic wax is easy to from because of softness and malleability characteristics.
+Orthodontic wax is easy to form because of its softness and malleability characteristics.
 So, similar to creating a mold, you can easily shape the wax into the size and form that you need.

 When do braces and orthodontic appliance cause irritation?

-Sometimes fixed orthodontic appliances like braces or removable clear aligners or dentures in the mouth are not well-fit in the mouth, which make them loose or very tight around your lips, gums and inside of your cheeks.
-These tight and constant frictions of orthodontic appliance are at first common and you should get used to wearing these appliances.
+Sometimes fixed orthodontic appliances like braces or removable clear aligners or dentures in the mouth are not well-fit in the mouth, which makes them loose or very tight around your lips, gums, and inside of your cheeks.
+These tight and constant frictions of orthodontic tools are at first common and you should get used to wearing these appliances.

-But, if pain and discomfort from wearing braces doesn’t go away and irritation or friction from specific parts of braces are just nonstop, you need to seek your orthodontist’s advice.
-Maybe something has gone wrong about the braces like the design, size, and damages to the appliance.
-This is when you need to visit the orthodontist to fix the braces in place and removes any defects from the appliance or the part that needs a repair.
+But, if pain and discomfort from wearing braces don’t go away and irritation or friction from specific parts of braces are just nonstop, you need to seek your orthodontist’s advice.
+Maybe something has gone wrong about the braces like the design, size, and damage to the appliance.
+This is when you need to visit the orthodontist to fix the braces in place and removes any defects from the appliance or the part that needs repair.